 All Over Albany shared a proposal to add to Madison Avenue a protected bicycle lane.
 AOA is great blog deserving of its large readership, so big thanks, but lots of readers means lots of comments.
-Comments are too often wipeouts that spoil an otherwise pleasant day in the surf.
+Comments are often wipeouts that spoil an otherwise pleasant day in the surf.
 Happily, not so bad this time.
-These comments in large part make me proud of my neighbors (even as my comment reminds me to proofread more carefully).
+The comments on this post in large part make me proud of my neighbors (even as my comment reminds me to proofread more carefully).
 Onward.

 No offense to the good folks advocating for protected bike lanes, but I kinda sorta don’t want them.
-The benefits are obvious, I’ll give you those, but for me they’ll be lost in a dark shadow cast by a billowing cloud of downsides.
+The benefits are obvious, I’ll give you those, but they’ll be hard to see in shadows cast by billowing clouds of downsides.
 Don’t see the clouds?
-I always see the clouds.
+I always do.
 I remember my mom calling me a worrier.
 As in I worry too much.
-She is right, but I don’t think I’ll stop.
-I was born that way (and worries keep me safe).
-Let me share some of my worries in the hope they will keep you safe.
+She’s right, but I won’t stop.
+I was born this way.
+Worries keep me safe.
+Here are my worries.
+Maybe they’ll keep you safe.

 Crazy pedalers.
-Protected bike lanes encourage more pedalers to get out there.
+Protected bike lanes encourage new pedalers to get out there.
 Pedaling without instruction as to how to pedal in traffic, in protected lanes in particular, is crazy.
-Sure, crazy pedalers are a risk only to themselves, pedestrians, dogs, squirrels and paint jobs, and they generally go slower than cars.
-Maybe they know this, or some of this, and that’s why they feel entitled to blow off inconvenient laws.
-Still.
+Crazy pedalers are a risk only to themselves, pedestrians, dogs, squirrels and paint jobs, and they go slower than cars.
+Maybe they know this and it’s why they feel ok ignoring inconvenient laws.
 Stop it!
 You make us look bad.
 I know motorists break as many laws and risks are higher with higher speeds, sizes and weights, but for you and me, it is guilt by association.
 You’re on my team and I expect more from you.
 That, and I don’t want any of you, pedestrians, dogs, squirrels or paint jobs to get hurt.
-Seriously.

 Crazy Motorists.
-Even if new pedalers take bike safety classes before they start pedaling, motorists won’t.
+Even if new pedalers take bike safety classes, motorists won’t.
 That’s crazy!
-How you will you ever learn that I am stopped in the left lane, your lane, signaling a left turn, because I am turning left (you know who you are, you Kia SUV owner who honked at me thirty minutes ago)?
-Crazy motorists will find themselves on a road with new markings with nothing but guesses as to what the markings mean.
-They’ll misinterpret the markings in six different ways.
+How will you ever learn that I am stopped in the left lane, your lane, signaling a left turn, because I am turning left (you know who you are, you Kia SUV owner who honked at me thirty minutes ago)?
+Crazy motorists will find themselves on a road with new markings with nothing but guesses as to what they mean.
+They’ll misinterpret the markings six different ways.
 Much like they misinterpret sharrows.
 They’ll “wing it.”
 Winging it for crazy drivers means looking ahead and maintaing speed.
-Maybe even gunning it a bit (to get through the scary unknown a bit more quickly).
+Maybe even gunning it (to get through the confusing bits more quickly).
 They’ve been driving for years and the worst thing that’ll happen to them is a little scratched paint.
-They know because the papers tell them that you can hit a cyclist and, unless the lifeless cyclist lands on your vehicle and you drive around with their body there for an hour, you won’t even get a ticket.
-Wows.
-Or woes.
+They know because papers tell them it takes a lot more than killing a cyclist to get as much as a ticket.

 Even the most compassionate and well informed motorists may not see a bicyclist when turning.
 Attention, vision and interpretation are imperfect at best.
 Add a two way protected lane on one side of the road and now fast moving pedalers are coming from two directions when a motorist is trying to turn left or right across the path of the two way bike lane.
 Even one way protected lanes have the left and right hook problems.
 How’s that going to work?
 Crazy motorists can’t figure out how to share nicely on our 101 level roads.
 Protected bike lanes are master’s level set ups and I do not want to pedal through the learning curve.